BARE: Leveraging Base Language Models for Few-Shot Synthetic Data Generation: Motivation

-\paragraph{Diversity.} Following \citet{tevet-berant-2021-evaluating}, we use the average neural similarity score to measure the diversity of a generated dataset.
-Specifically, we use OpenAI's \texttt{text-embedding-3-small} \cite{openai2024embedding} to generate embeddings and use cosine similarity to calculate similarity scores, as recommended by OpenAI.
+\paragraph{Diversity.} Following \citet{tevet-berant-2021-evaluating, cann2023usingsemanticsimilaritytext, cox2021directed}, we use the average neural similarity score to measure the diversity of a generated dataset.
+Specifically, we use OpenAI's \texttt{text-embedding-3-small} \citep{openai2024embedding} to generate embeddings and use cosine similarity to calculate similarity scores, as recommended by OpenAI.
 We calculate pairwise cosine similarity scores for items in a generated dataset and analyze the resulting distribution of similarities.
 A lower average similarity indicates a more diverse dataset.

-\paragraph{Entry-wise quality.} We seek a metric measuring the quality of individual entries in the generated datasets.
-To this end, we propose the \textit{indistinguishability rate} (IR) of the entries as a quality metric.
-We believe that we are the first to propose this metric for the quality of an individual data entry.
-Specifically, we measure how often a strong LLM (e.g. GPT-4o) fails to identify the synthetically generated entry as being of lower quality when combined with $n=3$ real dataset entries.
-A high IR indicates that generated data closely matches properties of real-world data and the discriminator is randomly guessing, while a low IR indicates the generated data are out-of-distribution from real world data.
-An example IR prompt is available in \cref{appendix_prompts}.
+\paragraph{Entry-wise quality.} To measure entry-wise quality, we propose the \textit{indistinguishability rate} (IR), a novel metric inspired by the adversarial framework of Generative Adversarial Networks (GANs) \citep{goodfellow2014generativeadversarialnetworks}.
+We task a strong LLM (e.g., GPT-4o) as a "discriminator" to distinguish a synthetic entry from $n=3$ real entries.
+The IR is the rate at which it fails to distinguish the synthetic entry.
+A high IR suggests the synthetic data closely mimics real data, while a low IR indicates it is easily identifiable as out-of-distribution.
+An example IR prompt is in \cref{appendix_prompts}.